 Other notable research efforts have also explored the development of autonomous software engineering agents. \textbf{SWE-Agent}~\citep{yang2024swe} introduces an agent-computer interface (ACI) that enables language model agents to autonomously perform end-to-end software engineering tasks, including repository navigation, code modification, and test execution. \textbf{OpenHands}~\citep{wang2025openhands}, an open-source platform for AI software developers, extends this paradigm by providing a sandboxed execution environment and modular evaluation framework for developing and benchmarking general-purpose coding agents.

-Building effective software agents in this setting requires both \textbf{agent adaptation}, which strengthens reasoning, planning, and self-verification across complex development pipelines, and \textbf{tool adaptation}, which integrates and evolves the surrounding development ecosystem such as compilers, debuggers, and test frameworks.
+Building effective software agents requires both \textbf{agent adaptation} (strengthening reasoning, planning, and self-verification across complex development pipelines) and \textbf{tool adaptation} (integrating and evolving the surrounding development ecosystem such as compilers, debuggers, and test frameworks).